Postgraduate Course: Fundamental Issues in Medical Jurisprudence (LAWS11328)

 On completion of this course, the student will be able to:

-- Demonstrate an understanding of the fundamental elements of medical jurisprudence and an understanding of the interaction between ethics, law and professional guidance in informing and shaping contemporary medical practice.
+- A deep understanding of the fundamental elements of medical jurisprudence and an understanding of the interaction between ethics, law and professional guidance in informing and shaping contemporary medical practice.

-- Critically analyse medico-legal scenarios, drawing on ethical schools of thought and professional standards as necessary, in order to demonstrate original and creative applications of knowledge and understanding with respect to the scenarios under scrutiny.
+- The ability to analyse critically medico-legal scenarios, drawing on ethical schools of thought and professional standards as necessary, in order to demonstrate original and creative applications of knowledge and understanding with respect to the scenarios under scrutiny.

-- Conduct independent study and research to a high level that demonstrates knowledge, understanding and appreciation of the importance of interaction between law, ethics and professional guidance in the shaping of medical law and associated policies.
+- The facility to conduct independent study and research to a high level that demonstrates knowledge, understanding and appreciation of the importance of interaction between law, ethics and professional guidance in the shaping of medical law and associated policies.

-- Engage critically in a group scenario on issues of contemporary medico-legal relevance, drawing on a range of ethical, legal and professional sources and to justify robustly any positions taken or defended.
+- The ability to engage critically in a group scenario on issues of contemporary medico-legal relevance, drawing on a range of ethical, legal and professional sources and to justify robustly any positions taken or defended.

-- Manage time effectively, preparing for deep engagement in class, to conduct research for assignments to the requisite level and to demonstrate improvement over the course of the module.
+- The ability to manage time effectively, preparing for deep engagement in class, to conduct research for assignments to the requisite level and to demonstrate improvement over the course of the module.

 Additional texts (all available in the library include):

-Jackson, E. Medical Law: Text, Cases and Materials Oxford: Oxford University Press
+Jackson, E. (2009, Second Edition) Medical Law: Text, Cases and Materials Oxford: Oxford University Press.

-Grubb, A et al (eds) Principles of Medical Law (Oxford University Press
+Grubb, A et al (eds) Principles of Medical Law (3ed, 2010) Oxford University Press.

-Montgomery, J Health Care Law Oxford University Press
+Montgomery, J Health Care Law (3rd edn, 2010) Oxford University Press.

 Jackson, E. Law and the Regulation of Medicines (2012) Oxford: Hart Publishing